zietzm/abo_covid/manuscript.md

 Among the COV+ individuals, 179 were intubated and 80 had died, while the remaining individuals had not been intubated and remained alive as of April 5, 2020.
 We found that 354 tested COV- individuals were intubated during the same time, though we did not include them in any analysis.

-We compared blood group (defined as ABO or ABO+Rh) between the four comparison cohorts and report counts in Table @tbl:combined_counts.
-For each comparison cohort pair, we performed chi-squared tests using both ABO and ABO+Rh blood types (Table @tbl:combined_chisq).
+For each comparison cohort pair, we performed chi-squared tests using both ABO and ABO+Rh blood types (Tables @tbl:combined_chisq, @tbl:combined_counts).
-Since there were no AB-negative individuals testing positive for COVID-19, we excluded AB-negative from all ABO+Rh analyses.
+Since there were no AB-negative individuals testing positive for COVID-19 and only 5 individuals testing negative, we excluded AB-negative from all ABO+Rh analyses.
-Finally, we conducted individual tests of each blood type against all others for each of the COVID-19 outcomes we considered (Full data in Table @tbl:combined_fisher).
+Finally, we conducted individual tests of each blood type against all others (within the same ABO vs ABO+Rh system) for each of the COVID-19 outcomes we considered (Full data in Table @tbl:combined_fisher).

 We found associations between COVID-19 status and both ABO (p=0.006) and ABO+Rh (p=0.031) blood groups in a comparison between individuals testing positive vs testing negative (Tables @tbl:combined_chisq, @tbl:pos_neg_fisher).
-A blood groups were associated with increased odds of testing positive for COVID-19 (OR 1.338, p=0.009), while O blood groups were associated with decreased odds of testing positive (OR 0.790, p=0.036).
+Blood groups A were associated with increased odds of testing positive for COVID-19 (OR 1.338, p=0.009), while O blood groups were associated with decreased odds of testing positive (OR 0.790, p=0.036).
 While few individuals with AB blood groups were included (21 COV+, 47 COV-), we also found AB blood groups to be associated with decreased odds of testing positive (OR 0.561, p=0.033).
 When we tested individual ABO+Rh blood groups against all others, we discovered that strong associations are only found in Rh positive blood groups (Tables @tbl:pos_neg_fisher, @tbl:combined_fisher).
+Finally, we compared the blood group distributions between all individuals tested for COVID-19 with the general population at NYP, finding insufficient evidence to conclude that tested individuals are not drawn from the general population at random (Chi-squared 3.8896, p=0.2736).

 |Blood group type |Comparison groups                    | Chi-squared |df |p-value |